-- Employees can work to their strengths.
-We’re all different –not everyone is at their most productive between 9am to 5pm.
-Remote working lets you take intelligent control of your own schedule, boosting your productive output as a happy result.
+Employees can work to their strengths.
+We’re all different – not everyone is at their most productive between 9am to 5pm.
+Remote working lets employees take intelligent control of their own schedule, creating routines which support productive working and compliment their lifestyle.

 When you need to hire employees from a set location, you limit your talent pool.
 In contrast, remote work lets you access the very best talent across the globe – especially when the flexibility remote working brings is becoming expected by employees.